ibm-cloud-docs/log-analysis/control_usage_index_rate.md

 You must set at least 1 threshold to activate the index rate alert feature.
 {: important}

+By default the index rate alert feature is disabled.

 ## Configure index rate alerts
 {: #control_usage_index_rate_configure}